 Please note: Patients must present either their health care card or a piece of valid government-issued identification to have their laboratory work done.

 Lab staff may ask you questions related to fasting, medication use, etc.

 Testing is performed by Medical Laboratory Technologists, who are registered with the Canadian Society for Medical Laboratory Science (CSMLS).
 The tests that technologists perform provide the information needed to diagnose disease and monitor treatments.
 Sample collection and handling is performed by Medical Laboratory Assistants.

 Drop-in & appointments

-Appointments are required for ECGs, holter monitoring and spirometry.
+Appointments are required for ECGs, Holter Monitoring and Glucose Tolerance Testing.
 These appointments will be made by the ordering care provider.